Pontinha Station

 Pontinha station is part of the Blue Line of the Lisbon Metro and is located in the Bairro Mário Madeira neighbourhood of Lisbon, near the border with Amadora and Odivelas.

 History

 The station opened on October 18, 1997, in conjunction with the Carnide station, and it is located on Estrada Militar da Pontinha from which it takes its name.
-Built over it is an important bus terminal.
+An important bus terminal is built over it.

 The architectural design of the station is by Ana Nascimento.